 What Is Micro-Cheating?

 Dr. Kurt frequently counsels couples dealing with these issues.
-They may be dealing with trust issues and often micro-cheating has played a role.
-When asked about it Dr. Kurt had this to say,
+They may be struggling with trust issues and often micro-cheating has played a role.
+When asked about it, he had this to say,

 What Does Micro-Cheating Look Like?

 Posting provocative photos of yourself, known as thirst trapping, is one of them.
-In these cases the photos serve no other purpose than to gain responses and attention from the opposite sex.
-Often the pictures involve little by the way of clothing, or at least suggestive poses.
+In these cases, the photos serve no other purpose than to gain responses and attention from the opposite sex.
+Often the pictures involve little by the way of clothing, or at the least suggestive poses.

 - Too much following or liking on social media.
-In keeping with social media dangers, if you are so ingrained in someone else’s Instagram or Facebook profile that you are constantly liking and commenting on status or pictures, you may be micro-cheating.
+In keeping with social media dangers, if you’re so ingrained in someone else’s Instagram or Facebook profile that you’re constantly liking and commenting on status or pictures, you may be micro-cheating.
 Knowing everything that your hot co-worker is doing is not likely to go over well with your partner.
 Neither is following every attractive friend-of-a-friend that you meet.